lzwjava/blog-source/resume.md

 * Devoted time to review approximately 10 influential research papers within the field, covering topics such as transformers, dropout techniques, recurrent neural networks, convolutional neural networks, seq2seq models, and LSTMs.
 * Implemented neural networks from scratch using both NumPy and PyTorch frameworks, with a focus on applications like handwritten digit recognition.
 * Engaged in hands-on experimentation and research related to nanoGPT, drawing inspiration from the lectures of Andrej Karpathy.
+* Built a Deep Learning computer with Nvidia GPU and trained neural networks with it.
 * Please check https://github.com/lzwjava/neural-networks-and-zhiwei-learning.

 ### Farben & HSBC Bank, Full Stack Engineer, 2022.11 - 2023.07